bencvt/LibShapeDraw/README.md

 # For Developers

-LibShapeDraw is designed to be easy to use, both for devs and for players.
-These are the design goals to that end:

- +  **Minimal dependencies.** Either ModLoader or Forge is required to get up and running.
-That's all.

- +  **Maximal compatibility.** LibShapeDraw does not modify the bytecode of *any* vanilla Minecraft class.
-You are free to modify Minecraft classes in your own mod if needed; LibShapeDraw will not interfere.

- +  **Unobtrusive.** Pick and choose the components you want to use.
-    LibShapeDraw is a toolkit for your mod to use.
-It is *not* a heavy DoEverythingThisWay framework.

- +  **Concise and clear.** Convenience methods, fluent interfaces, etc. let you write less code to do more.
-That's what LibShapeDraw is all about.

- +  **Powerful.** What good is an API that doesn't let you do cool stuff?
-Check the demos for some of the many possibilities.

- +  **Well-documented.** The key to success for any API, really.

- +  **Open source.** MIT-licensed and open to community feedback and patches.
+If your mod could use any of the following things, LibShapeDraw is the library for you:

+ +  The ability to create arbitrary shapes and **draw in the game world itself** *without* having to mess with OpenGL contexts, finding a render hook, or other tedious details.

+ +  The ability to **smoothly animate** shapes (and anything else, really) using the easy-to-use Trident animation library built-in to LibShapeDraw.

+ +  Vector3 and Color classes, full of well-documented and throughly-tested **convenience methods**.
+Want to calculate the pitch and yaw angles between two 3-dimensional points in a couple lines of code?
+No problem.

+See the *Design goals* section later on for more high-level overview stuff.
+For now, let's dive in and actually use the API:

 ## Using the LibShapeDraw API in your project

-Quick version: Add the jar to your project's classpath, instantiate `libshapedraw.LibShapeDraw` somewhere in your code, and go nuts.
+Quick version: Add the jar to your project's classpath and instantiate `libshapedraw.LibShapeDraw` somewhere in your code.
 Use the `libshapedraw.animation.trident.Timeline` class for animations.

 For a gentler introduction, browse the demos:
 `projects/demos/src/main/java/LSDDemo*.java`.
 You can download the pre-built demos jar; install it like any other mod.

-### How to add the LibShapeDraw jar to the classpath in MCP
+## How to add the LibShapeDraw jar to the classpath in MCP

 [Minecraft Coder Pack (MCP)](http://mcp.ocean-labs.de/index.php/MCP_Releases) is an excellent tool for creating mods, letting you work with deobfuscated